 Statistical analysis: to have high-quality data, investigators followed a restricted approach during data collection phase.
 Variables with missing data were discarded from the analysis.
 The entry and analysis were carried out respectively on Excel 2013 and SPSS 24.0.
 For correlations, the Chi-square test and the Fisher test were used, with a significance threshold of p <0.05.

 General characteristics of the study: during the period of our study, 890 permanent pacemakers were implanted, but only 620 patients whose follow-up could be well established were included in this study.
-Two-hundred-and-seven (207) patients were excluded because their implantation and follow-up data were incomplete.
+Two hundred and seven (207) patients were excluded because their implantation and follow-up data were incomplete.
 The male gender was in the majority with a sex ratio of 1.19.
 The average age of the patients was 71±11.77 years (from 15 to 98 years).
 Patients who were over 60 years old represented 85.5% of the population.
 The majority of patients came from Senegal (94%), mainly from the capital, the 6% came from neighboring African countries (Mauritania, Guinea Conakry, Mali, Gambia, Guinea Bissau, Sierra Leone).

 Clinical features and indications of pacemaker´s implantations: the majority of our patients, 85% (n=527), were symptomatic before implantation while 15% (n=93) were asymptomatic.
 Symptoms were mainly dyspnea (41%), dizziness (32.4%), and syncope (21.3%).
 Indications of implantations were mostly complete atrioventricular block (AVB) for 73.7% of patients (n=457), followed by high-degree AVB in 9.2% (n=57).
 Sinus dysfunction represented 2.4 % of indications (n=15).

-Implantations modalities: in 90.7% of cases, it was primo implantation, and in 9.3% a pacemaker box change.
+Implantation modalities: in 90.7% of cases, it was primo implantation, and in 9.3% a pacemaker box change.
 Temporary stimulation before implantation was used in 22.4% of cases with mean durations of 5 days (1 and 20 days between installation of the temporary stimulator and the definitive stimulation).
 The cephalic approach was mostly used in 68.3% of cases (n=423), followed by the subclavian approach in 31.5% (n=195) and 0.3% for the axillary route (n=2).
 Antibiotic prophylaxis based on cefazolin 2g or, failing that, ceftriaxone 2g was administered one hour before the incision.
 Local anesthesia (lidocaine) and analgesic (paracetamol) were administered to all patients at the beginning of the procedure.
 Pacemakers were new in 96.1% of cases and reused in 3.9%.
 The cost of one new single-chamber pacemaker was between US$1,480 and US$2,500 and between US$1,800 and US$4,095 for a new double-chamber.
 These prices excluded operating room and hospitalization costs.
 All devices were purchased by patients themselves or their families without government subsidies.
 The right ventricular leads were most often implanted in apical position (98.3%) and in 1.7% in septal position.
 The right atrial leads were implanted at the side wall of the right atrium (88.2%) and in the auricle 11.8%.
 After implantations, an oral antibiotic (Cefixime 400 mg per day) was systematically prescribed to all patients.

 Complications of pacemakers and risk factors of complications: the evolution of our patients was generally favorable.
 Complications occurred in 28 patients (4.53%), mainly leads dislodgements (1.94%), infections (1.29%), pocket hematomas (0.65%), and pneumothorax (0.65%).
 Patients who had complications were older than those who had no complications, (72.54±10.91 years vs 71±11.77 years) with a statistically non-significant difference (p=0.49).
-There was no statistically significant difference between the appearance of complications and the new or reused state of the stimulators (p = 0.36).
+There was no statistically significant difference between the appearance of complications and the new or reused state of the stimulators (p=0.36).
 The risk factors which favored the occurrence of complications were: female gender (p=0.042), high blood pressure (p=0.042), use of antiplatelet agents (p=0.0011), and antivitamin K (p=0.006), the existence of intraoperative incidents (p=0.020), the use of the subclavian approach (p=0.05).
-We did not find a significant correlation between the appearance of complications and the age (p = 0.49), the use of a temporary stimulation probe (p = 0.55), the diabetic condition (p =0.20), and the presence of underlying heart disease (p=0.23).
+We did not find a significant correlation between the appearance of complications and the age (p=0.49), the use of a temporary stimulation probe (p=0.55), the diabetic condition (p =0.20), and the presence of underlying heart disease (p=0.23).
 No correlation was found between probe dislodgement and the use of a barbed probe (p=0.252).
 Infections occurred in 1.29% of patients with an average onset time of 682 days (22 months 11 days).
 There was no correlation between the occurrence of infections and the diabetic condition (p=0.632), the existence of intraoperative incidents (p=0.729), the reused state of the pacemaker (p=1), changing the pacemaker box (p=0.102), using a temporary stimulation probe (p=0.11).
 Pocket hematomas were present in 0.65% of patients.
-The occurrence of this complication was favored by the presence of arterial hypertension (p = 0.042), the use of antiplatelet agents (p = 0.0011), the use of vitamin K antagonists (p = 0.006), the existence of intraoperative incidents (p=0.04).
+The occurrence of this complication was favored by the presence of arterial hypertension (p=0.042), the use of antiplatelet agents (p=0.0011), the use of vitamin K antagonists (p=0.006), the existence of intraoperative incidents (p=0.04).
 Pneumothorax occurred in 0.65% of patients who were all implanted through the subclavian vein.
 Death occurred during follow-up, in 3.87% of patients, mainly in patients who had associated comorbidities (three with stroke, end-stage renal failure, and three with neoplasia).

 This study aimed to describe the indications for cardiac pacing in four Senegalese hospitals, evaluate its practical modalities, identify pacemaker complications and their risk factors, and evaluate the main challenges for cardiac pacing in Senegal.
 Indications were mostly AVB rather than sinus dysfunction.
 Pacemakers were new in 96.1% of cases and reused in 3.9%.
 Complications occurred in 28 patients (4.53%), mainly leads dislodgements (1.94%), infections (1.29%), pocket hematomas and pneumothorax (0.65%).